HL7/davinci-ra/input/pagecontent/report-generation.md

 {% include img-portrait.html img="actors-request.png" caption="Figure 2.2-2 Report Generation Actors - Example 2"%}

 ### Risk Adjustment Coding Gap MeasureReport

 The [Risk Adjustment Coding Gap Report] is used to represent a coding gap report for a single patient and a version specific risk adjustment model.
 The required `MeasureReport.subject` references [US Core Patient](http://hl7.org/fhir/us/core/STU3.1.1/StructureDefinition-us-core-patient.html) and the required `MeasureReport.measure` element references the [Risk Adjustment Model Measure].
 The [Risk Adjustment Model Measure] profile specifies risk adjustment model information, which requires both a model identifier and a version.
 If the Server's risk adjustment engine runs multiple risk adjustment models including different versions of the same model, then there will be multiple [Risk Adjustment Coding Gap Report]s for a patient.
 For example, if a risk adjustment engine runs reports using CMS-HCC V25, CMS-HCC V24, and Rx-HCC V5, then there will be three separate [Risk Adjustment Coding Gap Report]s for the patient, each for a version specific risk adjustment model.

-The [MeasureReport] resource has zero to many `group` elements.
+The MeasureReport resource has zero to many `group` elements.
 Each `group` element contains information for a Condition Category (CC), therefore, each MeasureReport may contain multiple Condition Category (CC) codes.
 The `group.code` is used to represent the actual code for a Condition Category (CC), such as HCC 18 (Diabetes with No Complication).
 The [Risk Adjustment Coding Gap Report] profile adds several extensions to the MeasureReport resource’s `group` element to provide additional information about a Condition Category (CC), including:
  - the type for a Condition Category (CC) coding gap that is either historic, suspected, or net-new;
  - the evidence status of a Condition Category (CC) coding gap that is either closed-gap, open-gap, invalid-gap or pending;
  - the evidence status date indicating when the evidence status was changed to either closed-gap, open-gap, invalid-gap or pending; and
  - the hierarchical status indicating whether hierarchies were applied to a Condition Category (CC), and if applied, whether the Condition Category (CC) is superseded.
 The status can be either applied-superseded, applied-not-superseded, not-applied, or not-applicable.
+ - <span class="bg-success" markdown="1">diagnosis code(s) for the diagnosis/condition of the patient that attributed to the Condition Category (CC)</span><!-- new-content -->
+ - <span class="bg-success" markdown="1">diagnosis codes classified under a Condition Category as defined by the risk adjustment model.</span><!-- new-content -->
+ - <span class="bg-success" markdown="1">confidence scale of the coding gap</span><!-- new-content -->
+ - <span class="bg-success" markdown="1">remarks about a Condition Category (CC)</span><!-- new-content -->

 In addition, the [Risk Adjustment Coding Gap Report] provides the capability of sharing supporting evidence for a Condition Category (CC) through the use of the `MeasureReport.evaluatedResource` element.
 This supporting evidence may include resources for data such as encounters, lab results, medications, and procedures, and the `evaluatedResource` shall reference the appropriate US Core profile.
 The extension [ra-groupReference](StructureDefinition-ra-groupReference.html) added to the `evaluatedResource` element enables tying a specific supporting evidence to a Condition Category (CC).
 This is accomplished by setting the extension’s `valueString` to be the same value of the `MeasureGroup.group.id` of the Condition Category (CC) to establish the association between the supporting evidence and one or more Condition Categories.